atomicdata-dev/atomic-data-docs/src/core/json-ad.md

 - Every single Object is a `Resource`.
 - Every Key is a [`Property`](https://atomicdata.dev/classes/Property) URL.
 Other keys are invalid.
 Each Property URL must resolve to an online Atomic Data Property.
 - The `@id` field is special: it defines the `Subject` of the `Resource`.
+If you send an HTTP GET request there with an `content-type: application/ad+json` header, you should get the full JSON-AD resource.
 - JSON arrays are mapped to [Resource Arrays](https://atomicdata.dev/datatypes/resourceArray)
 - Numbers can be [Integers](https://atomicdata.dev/datatypes/integer), [Timestamps](https://atomicdata.dev/datatypes/timestamp) or [Floats](https://atomicdata.dev/datatypes/float).
 - JSON booleans map to [Booleans](https://atomicdata.dev/datatypes/boolean).
 - JSON strings can be many datatypes, including [String](https://atomicdata.dev/datatypes/string), [Markdown](https://atomicdata.dev/datatypes/markdown), [Date](https://atomicdata.dev/datatypes/date) or other.
 - Nested JSON Objects are Nested Resources.
-A Nested Resource can either be _Anonymous_ (without an `@id` subject) or a Named Nested Resource with an `@id` subject.
+A Nested Resource can either be _Anonymous_ (without an `@id` subject) or a Named Nested Resource (with an `@id` subject).
 Everywhere a Subject URL can be used as a value (i.e. all properties with the datatype [atomicURL](https://atomicdata.dev/datatypes/atomicURL)), a Nested Resource can be used instead.
 This also means that an item in an `ResourceArray` can be a Nested Resource.
 - The root data structure must either be a Named Resource (with an `@id`), or an Array containing Named Resources.
 When you want to describe multiple Resources in one JSON-AD document, use an array as the root item.

 Let's look at an example JSON-AD Resource: